 They’re always on the run from something, scared of something, or worried.
 In the long term, that will overload the muscle.

-Trigger points in the SCM (sternocleidomastoid muscle) can cause satellite trigger points in the frontalis, as it is located in the pain zone of the SCM.
+Trigger points in the SCM (sternocleidomastoid muscle) can cause satellite trigger points in the frontalis.

-That’s why I recommend taking a good look at this muscle.
+That’s why I recommend taking a good look at this muscle, too.

-Here it is mainly visual difficulties and tense cervical muscles (muscles of the cervical spine) that result to be problematic.
+Here it is mainly visual difficulties and tense cervical muscles (muscles of the cervical spine) that activate trigger points.

 When someone can’t see well, he or she often wrinkles the brow and tries to open the eyes by lifting the brows.
 I’m sure you’ve observed that on yourself before.